Head of Product: What I've Learned after 4 Months

 The funny thing about product management is there's very little hierarchy, which also means there's limited upward mobility.

-Recently, I've been given the opportunity to lead product management at a 270 person startup while they searched for a Chief Product Officer.
+Recently, I've been given the opportunity to lead product management at a 270 person startup while they searched for a product head.
 Since joining, I've been leading a small team of 5 product managers and dealing with things I've never had to touch as a product manager.

 It's healthy to take some time to reflect and introspect once in a while.